silnrsi/font-awami/README.md

 See the [FONTLOG.txt](FONTLOG.txt) for information on this and previous releases.

-## Known issues

-Font compression does not yet work on OSX.
-We have had to release an uncompressed Graphite font in order for the font to render in XeTeX/XeLaTeX on OSX.

 ## License

 Awami Nastaliq is licensed under the SIL Open Font License.
 See [OFL.txt](OFL.txt) and [OFL-FAQ.txt](OFL-FAQ.txt) for details.